Inald/Frogger-Refactoring-2019/README.md

 # **_Frogger Software Maintenance_**

-This Program is based on an Arcade game called "Frogger", Although its similar to the orignal game they are not exactly the same as you will find different additions to this game.
+This Program is reintroduces an Arcade game called "Frogger".
+Although its similar to the orignal game they are not exactly the same as you will find additions in this version.

 ## Getting Started